jogithub4/Assignment-3-Report-for-Group-3/README.md

 - **ActualWindProduction**: The actual wind production at this specific time
 - **SystemLoadEP2**: The actual national load forecast at this specific time
 - **SMPEP2**: The actual price at this specific time

+## Library requirements and dataset

+In order to run this code, you will need to use a virtual environment, such as Pycharm, then run: " pip install pandas scikit-learn ", to install necessary libraries.
+The dataset used is located at: https://www.kaggle.com/datasets/chakradharmattapalli/electricity-price-prediction